-Ryan has composed and arranged an extensive list of published music for jazz ensemble, little big band, brass ensemble, concert band, and various trombone and tuba/euphonium ensembles, available through EJazzLines.com.
-He was also a runner-up in the 2011 Texas Tech trombone ensemble composition contest.
-A former Sea Breeze Jazz recording artist, Ryan composed an 8-movement suite for big band entitled “The Sky Blue Suite” and debuted it on his recording “To the Sky” in 2001.
-His follow-up recordings with the Ryan Haines Big Band, “New Horizons” and “People and Places”, received critical acclaim internationally (available through CDBaby.com and elsewhere online.)
-Jazz industry reviewers frequently use phrases such as: “world-class”, “stellar”, “exciting”, “amazing” and “as good as it gets” to describe his trombone playing and writing style.
+Ryan has composed and arranged an extensive list of published music for jazz ensemble, brass ensemble, and trombone and tuba/euphonium ensembles; available through EJazzLines.com and Potenza Music publishing.
+He has also published 2 etude books with Mountain Peak Music – Jazz Style Etudes and Range Songs With a Jazz Flavor.
+A Sea Breeze Jazz recording artist, Ryan composed an 8-movement suite for big band entitled The Sky Blue Suite for his 2001 debut recording To the Sky and his follow-up recordings New Horizons and People and Places received critical acclaim internationally.
+Jazz industry reviewers use phrases such as: “world-class”, “stellar”, “amazing” and “as good as it gets” to describe his trombone playing and writing style.